Understanding E-commerce Analytics for Better Decision Making

 Key Metrics to Monitor

 When it comes to e-commerce analytics, there are countless metrics you could track.
 However, focusing on the most impactful metrics is crucial for making informed decisions.
-Let’s walk through some key metrics that should be on your radar:
+Let’s walk by some key metrics that should be on your radar:

 1. Conversion Rate